 The Berg is a slow and stable putter designed for short drives and approaches as well as fearless putts.
-The Berg can be trusted not to hover far past the basket even on windy days.
-What characterizes the Berg when thrown off the tee is its good high speed stability, without a very hard fade, a combination that makes this disc easy to shape various lines with.
+The Berg can be trusted not to hover far past the basket, even on windy days.
+What characterizes the Berg when thrown off the tee is its good high-speed stability without a very hard fade, a combination that makes this disc easy to shape various lines with.
 The Berg features an ergonomic grip and the thumb track was designed to be prominent on the top side while not being noticeable at the bottom, which makes it feel very different from any other putter.
-Feel the Berg-difference and go for the chains!
+Feel the Berg difference, and go for the chains!
 Berg is Swedish for mountain.
 Steady as a rock!

 Flight Metrics